Cassiphone: Culture

 Cassiphone is not mentioned any earlier than Lycophron, but she must have been known to his audience.
 She might have originated from a lost work of an earlier tragedian.
-It is also likely that her descriptive name was applied to her later as a nickname due to her actions in the myth, and that she was originally called something else, such as Anticlea, after her paternal grandmother.
+Stanford theorised that it is also likely that her descriptive name was applied to her later as a nickname due to her actions in the myth, and that she was originally called something else, such as Anticlea, after her paternal grandmother.